agnesoft/agdb/agdb_web/pages/en-US/docs/references/queries.md

 </td></tr></table>

 The `from` and `to` represents list of origins and destinations of the edges to be inserted.
 As per [`QueryIds`](#queryids--queryid) it can be a list, single value, search query or even a result of another query (e.g. [insert nodes](#insert-nodes)) through the call of convenient `QueryResult::ids()` method.
-All ids must be `node`s and all must exist in the database otherwise data error will occur.
+All `ids` must be `node`s and all must exist in the database otherwise data error will occur.
 If the `values` is [`QueryValues::Single`](#queryvalues) all edges will be associated with the copy of the same properties.
 If `values` is [`QueryValues::Multi`](#queryvalues) then the number of edges being inserted must match the provided values otherwise a logic error will occur.
-By default the `from` and `to` are expected to be of equal length specifying at each index the pair of nodes to connect with an edge.
+By default, the `from` and `to` are expected to be of equal length specifying at each index the pair of nodes to connect with an edge.
 If all-to-all is desired set the `each` flag to `true`.
 The rule about the `values` [`QueryValues::Multi`](#queryvalues) still applies though so there must be enough values for all nodes resulting from the combination.
 The values can be inferred from user defined types if they implement `DbUserValue` trait (`#derive(agdb::UserValue)`).
-Both singular nad vectorized versions are supported.
+Both singular and vectorized versions are supported.
 Optionally one can specify `ids` that facilitates insert-or-update semantics.
 The field can be a search sub-query.
 If the resulting list in `ids` is empty the query will insert edges as normal.
-If the list is not empty all ids must exist and refer to existing edges and the query will perform update of values instead.
+If the list is not empty all `ids` must exist and refer to existing edges and the query will perform update of values instead.
 Note: the specified from/to (origin/destination) for the updated edges is not checked against those supplied via `ids`.

 ### Insert index